-The clients exist outside of the cloud and can be any type of computer or mobile device.
-Communication between the clients and the central server is based on standard web services allowing you to write applications that run on any platform.
+Clients can be any type of computer or mobile device.
+Communication between clients and the central server is facilitated with standard web services.

-Within the cloud, the central server acts as the primary interface between the clients and the worker machines.
+The central server acts as the primary interface between clients and worker machines.
 The primary responsibilities of the central server include:

 - Host the web service used to communicate with clients.

-- Manage the cloud database which is used to store all of the jobs and and any information related to each job.
+- Manage the database which is used to store all of the jobs and information related to each job.